(Part 5 of 5. Part 1; Part 2; Part 3; Part 4)

 That man was Wilmer McLean.

-Wilmer McLean, the man who was at the right place, at the right time:
+Wilmer McLean, the man who was at the right place, at the right time?
+Maybe, he didn’t think so:

-He’d probably not thought much about fame; he must have thought himself well past the time to make any fame for himself.
+He’d probably not thought much about fame; he must have considered himself well past the time to make any renown for himself.
 He was, in 1865, fifty-one years old, had several children, and was in a steady jog-trot way of life, certainly not expecting what was to happen.

 Wilmer McLean in 1860.
 Image Source.

-His father, Daniel McLean had been a baker and a sometime merchant in Alexandria for many years.
-He had amassed enough wealth to make him one of the city’s most prominent citizens.
+Wilmer’s father, Daniel McLean, had been a baker and a sometime merchant in Alexandria for many years.
+Even in such humble occupations, he had amassed enough wealth to make him one of the city’s most prominent citizens.

 Daniel McLean and his wife had ten children.
 Wilmer was orphaned when he was nine; his mother having died two years before, and his father following her soon after.
 Daniel McLean had left at least some fifty thousand dollars to be divided amongst his children, but not until they reached the legal age of twenty-one.

-So, Wilmer was brought up by relatives, and went, most probably to the Alexandria Academy (around the same time as Lee, who was seven years older, and they would have overlapped by two or three years), where he went through the usual course of education at that time—mathematics, grammar, Greek and Latin and the art of writing well.
+Wilmer was brought up by relatives, and went, most probably to the Alexandria Academy (around the same time as Robert E. Lee, who was seven years older).
+They would have overlapped by two or three years–see Part 3 for Lee’s tenure at the Academy.
+Here, Wilmer went through the usual course of education at that time—mathematics, grammar, Greek and Latin and the art of writing well.

 Wilmer moves up: